em21701/Cree_XP-E_Turn/README.md

-Luxeon_Rebel_Turn
+Cree_XP-E_Turn
 =================

-Luxeon Rebel Turn Board
+Cree XP-E Turn Board

-This board fits 4 luxeon rebel LEDs into the board space of the EBAY Chinese flush mount turn signals.
+This board fits 4 Cree XP-E LEDs into the board space of the EBAY Chinese flush mount turn signals.